singnet/dev-portal/tutorials/opencog-service.md

 comments: true

 # Hero section
-title: How to Write an Opencog Service to SingularityNET
+title: How to Write an OpenCog Service to SingularityNET
 description: This is an example page that you can use as a base for when adding new content.

 # extralink box